-Four killed, 20 injured as train derails in Uttar Pradesh’s Gonda
+Two killed, several injured as train derails in Uttar Pradesh’s Gonda

 A 40-member medical team with 15 ambulances was at the accident site for relief works.

-At least four persons were killed and 20 others injured on Thursday after several coaches of the Chandigarh-Dibrugarh express train derailed in Uttar Pradesh’s Gonda district, PTI reported.
+At least two persons were killed and eight others injured on Thursday after several coaches of the Chandigarh-Dibrugarh express train derailed in Uttar Pradesh’s Gonda district, the Indian Railways said.

-The incident occurred near the Gonda Junction station at 2.37 pm, the Indian Railways said in a statement.
-Four to five coaches from the front of the train derailed, it added.
+The incident occurred near the Gonda Junction station at 2.37 pm, it said in a statement.
+Four to five coaches from the front of the train derailed, it said in an earlier bulletin.

 The train was travelling from Chandigarh to Assam’s Dibrugarh.

-Note: Corrections and clarifications: This article has been edited to reflect the latest toll.
-The earlier version had cited a PTI report that quoted Uttar Pradesh’s deputy chief minister as having given a higher figure.